amacioszek/intGSASNP/README.md

 - option to choose the number of permutations,
 - option to apply LD correction.

+Additionally, an example of a dataset with sample refSNP ids, entrez ids, and p-values is provided.

 ## Installation

 You can install the package from [GitHub](https://github.com/) with: